Spanish Speaking Divorce Lawyer in Rolling Meadows

 Before assets and debts are divided, they must first be classified as marital or nonmarital property.
 That distinction is not always easy to make because property becomes commingled.

 Assume Husband owned a rental house prior to the marriage, and Wife uses a wedding gift from her parents to fund some improvements.
 Depending on the facts, such as the size of Wife’s contribution, the house could now be Husband’s nonmarital property, Wife’s nonmarital property, or marital property.
 The same is true of all prior, current, and future rental income.

 Count on an Experienced Lawyer

 When it comes to divorce and marriage dissolution, your lawyer should speak your language.
-For a free consultation with an experienced family law attorney in Rolling Meadows, contact the Delaney Heckman We routinely handle matters in Cook County and nearby jurisdictions.
+For a free consultation with an experienced family law attorney in Rolling Meadows, contact the Andrea Heckman Law We routinely handle matters in Cook County and nearby jurisdictions.